Game-of-whales/GOW-SDK-IOS/README.md

 ## Ads

-> It will be supported since version 2.0.20 of SDK for iOS.
+> It's supported since version 2.0.20 of SDK for iOS.

 To handle the ads set in **Game of Whales**, you need to do some actions: